Pro/dkim-exchange/README.md

 ## Installing the Transport Agent

+If you are using Exchange 2013 SP1 or later, you need Version 2.0 of the DKIM Signer.
+If you have an older version you can use version 2.0 too, it has a GUI for configuration and the install process is much more simplified.
+It is currently in beta status.
+Read here if you want to install it: [Version 2.0](https://github.com/Pro/dkim-exchange/blob/master/INSTALL_2.md).

 1. Download the .zip and extract it e.g. on the Desktop: [Latest Release](https://github.com/Pro/dkim-exchange/releases/latest)
 2. Open "Exchange Management Shell" from the Startmenu
 3. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`